krishaamer/green-filter-research/research/abstract.md

 ## *Designing a Green Filter to Help College Students Shop, Save, and Invest* {#designing-a-green-filter-to-help-college-students-shop-save-and-invest}

-For the individual person, it’s difficult to know what’s sustainable.
-Even for highly motivated people, taking sustainable financial action requires extensive time-consuming research in the midst of widespread greenwashing.
+For the individual college student, it’s difficult to know what’s sustainable.
+Even for highly motivated students, taking sustainable financial action requires time-consuming research in the midst of widespread greenwashing.
 People lack transparent tools to buy, save, and invest sustainably.

 In this thesis I present an AI-assistant called “green filter” to empower regenerative financial activism.
 All financial interactions with businesses can be seen through the filter of sustainability.
 I propose *interfaces* and *workflows* to help people develop long-term relationships with regenerative companies that acknowledge ecological limits.